yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 This demonstrates that Push is powerful enough to represent any computation, and by extension, any piece of software.

 <sup>*</sup> In practice, Turing-completeness is often not enough.
 For example, Push programs might become so slow and memory-intensive that they can't scale to the size of real-world programs.
 But one problem at a time.
 <sup>**</sup> Strictly speaking, a language itself cannot be Turing-complete.
-When we say "a language is Turing-complete," we actually mean that a computational system using the language to express programs is Turing-complete.
+When I say "a language is Turing-complete," I actually mean that a computational system using the language to express programs is Turing-complete.